tagohd/mono/Characters/James Redawić/James's Excuse.md

 [Lun]: That seems like a good reason for AL's obsession with the whole saving thing, and this may also be a good start for their individual backstories.
 Why where they evil in the first place?
 Maybe they used [[Longevity (Spell)|some fucked up magic to gain functional immortality (i.e. not aging)]] and had to sacrifice some innocents to accomplish that.
 Maybe they used like a prototype-SOUL AMPLIFIER and AL was able to perfect it to the real deal during his stasis?

-sudoMajor:: There is still one question about whether Luke would be willing to use the [[SOUL AMPLIFIER]], but I think the main question has been satisfactorily answered for now.
-I'm moving it out of focus.
-Priority:: 1

-#majorChange

 #general #james-redawic #unanswered-questions